 Best time to visit is in the early summer when it not so crowded with cars at the parking lot.
-For photographers: I liked the pictures at most later in the afternoon.
-In the morning the Låtefossen is still in the shadow but you will have a fantastic view on the Espelandsfossen on the opposite side.
+For photographers: I like taking pictures late in the afternoon when the last sunrays of the day are shining on the waterfall and the light gets a soft tone.
+In the morning Låtefossen is still in the shadow but you will have a fantastic view on Espelandsfossen on the opposite side of the road.

 There are several spots from where you can take photo’s: from the road side taking pictures towards east or from the remains of the old hotel photographing towards the northeast.
 Also walk to the river with the stone bridge in front, guarantee for a nice picture.

-I was for the fourth time at the Låtefossen May 3th in 2015, but that was really to early in the season.
+I was for the fourth time at Låtefossen May 3th in 2015, but that was really to early in the season.
 Springtime was cold and snow was melting slowly.
-There was still a lot of snow in Norway and several roads were still closed.
-The last picture is the one in Mai, there you will see the difference with the other pictures taken in June and July.
+There was still a lot of snow in Norway and several roads were closed.
+The last picture is the one taken in May.
+You can see the difference with the other pictures taken in June and July.

 Over a hundred years ago Låtefossen was a popular attraction for English and German tourists.
 There was no road and tourists were picked up down by the fjord and transported to the waterfall with horse carriages.
 There was also a small hotel besides the waterfall.
 Today you might follow the path leading to where the hotel was previously lying at the southern end of the waterfall.
 Nowadays only the ruins of the hotel can be visited.
 From here you will have a great view on Låtefossen and Espelandsfossen.